barrett777/Heroes.ReplayParser/README.md

 # Heroes.ReplayParser
-A C# library for parsing Heroes of the Storm replay files (.StormReplay), currently developed and used by HOTSLogs.com
+A C# library for parsing Heroes of the Storm replay files (.StormReplay)

 Explanation
 ================